cltl/ma-communicative-robots/data/README.md

 my-first-scenario
 	my-first-scenario.json --> overall data on the scenario

-	text.json --> meta data and annotations on the conversation and each unit within the conversations, usually the utterances of each turn video.json
+	text.json -->  meta data and annotations on the conversation and segments within, typically the utterances of each turn form a unit video.json --> meta data and annotations of video fragments and segments within audio.json --> meta data and annotations of audio fragments and segments within image.json --> meta data and annotations of images and segments within
-	audio.json
-	image.json

     text
         #### conversations in text
-	    conversation-in-text.csv --> csv file with utterances from conversations that take place in this scenario
+	    conversation-as-text.csv --> csv file with utterances from conversations that take place in this scenario in text format

     image
         #### stills from the video signals
-        image1.jpg --> images representing stills of situations, possibly drawn from the video image2.jpg
+        image1.jpg --> images representing stills of situations, possibly drawn from a video image2.jpg
 	    image3.jpg

     video
         #### video shoot of the scenario
-        interaction-video.mpeg4 --> video with the interaction
+        interaction-video.mpeg4 --> video with interaction, either the agent view or another camera view

     audio
         #### audio files possibly representing speech